-A new poetry collection is underway; news of that will be posted when available!
-Meanwhile, contact me if you are interested in any of the books below where I may still have copies to sell.
+Please contact me if you are interested in any of the books below where I may have copies to sell.

-The poems, written between 2006 and 2013, have appeared in literary journals in Canada and the UK, and were anthologized in such works as Rocksalt: An Anthology of Contemporary BC Poetry, Force Field: 77 Women Poets of British Columbia and Untying The Apron: Daughters Remember Mothers of the 1950s.
+Many of the poems, written between 2006 and 2013, appeared in literary journals in Canada and the UK, and were anthologized in such works as Rocksalt: An Anthology of Contemporary BC Poetry, Force Field: 77 Women Poets of British Columbia and Untying The Apron: Daughters Remember Mothers of the 1950s.

 Cover art: Cherie Westmoreland.

 Ex-ville * Oolichan Books [note: this publisher is now defunct] * November 2014 * ISBN 978-0-88982-306-8 * 80pp * $20 Out of print: a few copies still available from the author.